wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 .. note::
-  Take time to read the online documentation about the `Wazuh API <../user-manual/api/index.html>`_.
+  Take time to read the online documentation about the :ref:`Wazuh API <api>` .
 It is a powerful utility that puts all sorts of data, configuration details, and state information at your fingertips once you know how to ask for it.